Robust gRPC communication on Google Cloud Run (but not only!)

 }

-The difference between HTTP and gRPC is that in gRPC we don’t need to take care of what we should return and how to do that.
-If I would compare the level of confidence with HTTP and gRPC, it would be like comparing Python and Go.
-This way is much more strict, and it’s impossible to return or receive any invalid values – compiler will let us know about that.
+The difference between HTTP and gRPC is that with gRPC, we don’t need to worry about what to return or how to do it.
+If I were to compare the level of confidence between HTTP and gRPC, it would be like comparing Python and Go. gRPC is much stricter, and it’s impossible to return or receive invalid values: the compiler will let us know.

-Protobuf also has built-in ability to handle deprecation of fields and handling backward-compatibility.
-That’s pretty helpful in an environment with many independent teams.
+Protobuf also has built-in support for field deprecation and backward compatibility.
+This helps in environments with many independent teams.

 Note